Unicode control characters: Bidirectional text control

 Unicode supports standard bidirectional text without any special characters.
-In other words Unicode conforming software should display right-to-left characters such as Hebrew letters as right-to-left simply from the properties of those characters.
+In other words Unicode conforming software should display right-to-left characters such as Hebrew letters as right-to-left by using the properties of those characters.
 Similarly, Unicode handles the mixture of left-to-right-text alongside right-to-left text without any special characters.
-For example, one can quote Arabic (“بسم الله”) (translated into English as "Bismillah") right alongside English and the Arabic letters will flow from right-to-left and the Latin letters left-to-right.
+For example, one can quote Arabic ("بسم الله") (translated into English as "Bismillah") right alongside English and the Arabic letters will flow from right-to-left and the Latin letters left-to-right.

 However, directionality may not be detected correctly if left-to-right text is quoted at the beginning of a right-to-left paragraph (or vice versa), and the support for bidirectional text becomes even more complicated when text flowing in opposite directions is embedded hierarchically, for example if an English text quotes an Arabic phrase that in turn quotes an English phrase.
 Other situations may also complicate this, such as when an author wants the left-to-right characters overridden so that they flow from right-to-left.
 While these situations are fairly rare, Unicode provides twelve characters to help control these embedded bidirectional text levels up to 125 levels deep:

 Variation selectors

 Many characters map to alternate glyphs depending on the context.
 For example, Arabic and Latin cursive characters substitute different glyphs to connect glyphs together depending on whether the character is the initial character in a word, the final character, a medial character or an isolated character.
 These types of glyph substitution are easily handled by the context of the character with no other authoring input involved.
 Authors may also use special-purpose characters such as joiners and non-joiners to force an alternate form of glyph where it would not otherwise appear.
 Ligatures are similar instances where glyphs may be substituted simply by turning ligatures on or off as a rich text attribute.

 However, for other glyph substitution, the author's intent may need to be encoded with the text and cannot be determined contextually.
 This is the case with character/glyphs referred to as gaiji where different glyphs are used for the same character either historically or for ideographs for family names.
 This is one of the gray areas in distinguishing between a glyph and a character.
-If a family name differs slightly from the ideograph character it derives from, then is that a simple glyph variant or a character variant.
+If a family name differs slightly from the ideograph character it derives from, then is that a simple glyph variant or a character variant?
 As of Unicode 3.2 and 4.0, the character set now includes 256 variation selectors so that these combining mark characters can select from 256 possible character/glyph variations for the preceding character.